aleksandarsusnjar/paniql/README.md

 # Paniql: GraphQL Request Costing

-> Status: early experimental alpha, to gauge interest and showcase the possibilities.
+> **Status**: This is an early experimental alpha version designed to gauge interest
-> Please reach out if interested in the approach, direct use or development.
+> and showcase the possibilities.
+Please reach out if you are interested in the approach,
-> Minimal tests are running but without assertions as exact goals are still in flux,
+> its direct application, or its development.
+Minimal tests are running, as the project
-> being evaluated. ***Feedback and help are welcome.***
+> goals are still evolving. ***Feedback and assistance are welcome.***

 ## Goal